erikrl2/Notes/README.md

     ├── notes.sh
     └── skeleton.txt

-Each file has a header indicating the title and date.
+Each text file has a header indicating the title and date.
 For instance...

     # Topic
     > Date: 2022-08-01